rpdelaney/l4d2-tourney-rules/rules.md

 Historically, accepted uses of the spectate command have been:

-* If the player has become stuck in an object or outside the map and cannot move or attack the survivors
+* If the player is out of bounds or has become stuck in an object and cannot move or attack the survivors
 * If a player-controlled SI is not being killed by the survivors in a reasonable time (e.g. instead of killing a spitter, the survivors are m2ing